Universe

 language (str): Language of the document, for example "de" or "en", default is "de".

-glossary (dictionary): Glossary and acronym definitions used by the gls and glspl helpers (see section “Glossary and Acronyms”).
+glossary (array): Glossary and acronym definitions used by the gls and glspl helpers (see section “Glossary and Acronyms”).

 bibliography (content): Bibliography function, for example bibliography("references.bib").